ByronPop/BillBot/README.md

         return None

 ```
-This gives me back a JSON list containing a list of bills and various metadata.
-Unfortunately, Openstates.org does not include the full bill text in their API.
+The /bills endpoint returns a JSON list of bills and various metadata.
+Unfortunately, Openstates.org does not include the full bill text in their API payload.
 However, they do provide a link to where you can find the complete bill.
-I iterate over the list of bills and then use a selenium webscraper function to navigate to the link and parse out the bill text.
+I iterate over the list of bills and then use a Selenium webscraper function to navigate to the link and parse out the bill text.

 ```python
 def scrape_congressional_bill(url):